The-Politico/interactive-news-developer-guide/policies.md

 Some general principles to guide your use of comp time:
 - Comp time should **only** be accrued on deadline.
 You can't simply front-load your work hours.
 See goals above.
 - Comp time is assessed based on a loose accounting between you and the Interactive News team editors.
 "Loose" because a strict tally would require more scrutiny over exactly how you spent that time than either you or your editors want.
 - Accruing and spending comp time in bulk are both bad for our team.
 The former risks burnout and will affect the quality of your work.
-The latter will strain your relationship with the newsroom and may cause other newsroom editors to doubt your reliability.
+The latter will strain your relationship with the newsroom.

 ### Time off approval

 All time off, including comp time, must be approved ahead of time.
 Requesting time off same-day should only happen in exceptional circumstances, medical or otherwise.
+Please use the company time-off app to request time.

+### Code of conduct

+Team members are subject to all our corporate policies and guidelines regarding conduct and interpersonal behavior.

+In addition, we'd like to add a few extra goals specific to this team:

+1. All ideas are welcome that are offered in good faith.
+2. Healthy and rigorous debate makes us better.
+Orient project reviews, priority debates and other discussions around improving our team's output and POLITICO's journalistic standing and depersonalize your work.
+3. Work on a team, act as a member of community.
+2. There is an editing chain.